 The unit has a strong team ethos, with a work hard, play hard attitude that helps to make members’ times with the unit some of the best of their university lives.
 Students leave the URNU equipped with the skills and confidence that give them a leading edge in whatever path they choose to follow.

 The Officer-in-Charge of the Unit is a full time Royal Navy officer.
-He is assisted by the Unit Coxswain, a Royal Navy Lieutenant, a part time civilian secretary, and a number of Training Officers, who are all Royal Naval Reserve officers.
+She is assisted by the Unit Coxswain, a Royal Navy Lieutenant, a part time civilian secretary, and a number of Training Officers, who are all Royal Naval Reserve officers.
 The Unit has an established strength of 51 undergraduate members who hold the rank of Officer Cadet or Honorary Midshipman in the Royal Naval Reserve.

 This website is the unofficial Wales URNU website.
-For the official Royal Navy website please click here.